tmatic-trading/crypto-platform/README.md

 * REFER - the EMI part of "clOrdID" field.
 E.g. REFER = "myBot" for ```{"clOrdID": "1109594183.myBot"}```
 * MARKET - name of the exchange.
 * CURRENCY - currency of a transaction or funding.
-* TICKER - instrument symbol is the same as presented in the exchange API.
+* TICKER - instrument symbol as presented in the exchange API.
-* SYMBOL - unique instrument symbol within the exchange corresponding to the ticker, with the exception of the spot category, where the symbol matches as "instrument baseCoin / instrument quoteCoin", examble "BTC/USDT".
+* SYMBOL - almost the same as TICKER, with exception of the spot category, where SYMBOL looks like "instrument baseCoin / instrument quoteCoin", example "BTC/USDT".
 * CATEGORY - instrument category.
 Possible values ​​depend on the specific exchange.
 Example: "linear", "inverse", "quanto", "spot", "option", etc.
-* SIDE - side of a transaction: "Buy", "Sell", "Fund" (funding), "Delivery" - appears when the exchange closes an open position after the instrument expires.
+* SIDE - side of a transaction: "Buy", "Sell", "Fund" (funding), "Delivery" (appears when the exchange closes an open position after the instrument expires).
 * QTY - transaction volume.
 * QTY_REST - rest of transaction volume after partial execution.
 * PRICE - order price.